PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-06-Conservation-of-arguments.md

 <!--more-->

-## Does these posts clarify how his Algorithmically Specified Complexity argument deals with natural selection? ##
+## Do these posts clarify how his Algorithmically Specified Complexity argument deals with natural selection? ##

 No, not at all.
 That argument, which was the centerpiece of Dembski and Ewert's recent book: _The Design Inference: Eliminating Chance through Small Probabilities, 2nd edition_, which I discussed [here](https://pandasthumb.org/archives/2024/11/dembskiewert2.html) recently, was left hanging by them, with the essential questions unanswered.
 And Dembski's recent two EN posts do not discuss ASC at all.